mfasiolo/mgcViz/README.md

 ```R
 plot(b, select = 1)
 ```
 where only the default layers are added.
-Obviously we can have our custom layers instead
+Obviously we can have our custom layers instead:
 ```R
 plot(b, select = 1) + l_dens(type = "cond") + l_fitLine() + l_ciLine()
 ```